mdholloway/mdholloway.github.io/resume.markdown

 ## Experience
 ### [Zendesk](https://zendesk.com)
-#### Senior Software Engineer, Ticket Platform (2021-present)
+#### Senior Software Engineer, Ticket Platform (9/2021-present)

-* Currently leading development of a [Flink](https://flink.apache.org/)-based stream data processing platform for creating and storing aggregated platform usage data per customer.
+* Currently leading the development of a Flink-based stream data processing platform for creating and storing aggregated platform usage data per customer.
+This includes engaging with senior engineers and architects across Zendesk to validate the proposed system architecture as well as leading the hands-on implementation work.
-  * Created an RFC document to collect and incorporate feedback on the proposed system design from across Zendesk engineering.
-  * Presented the project to department colleagues (both technical and non-technical).
-  * Currently leading the hands-on implementation work.

-* Worked on migrating storage of archived support tickets from a legacy [Riak](https://riak.com/index.html) backend to [DynamoDB](https://aws.amazon.com/dynamodb/).
+* Work on migrating storage of archived support tickets from a legacy [Riak](https://riak.com/index.html) backend to [DynamoDB](https://aws.amazon.com/dynamodb/).

-* Performed an observability audit on archived tickets, created and improved documentation, and added several new monitors and alerts around archived ticket storage and retrieval.
+* Performed an operability audit on archived tickets.
+Created and improved documentation and added several new monitors and alerts around archived ticket storage and retrieval.

 ### [Wikimedia Foundation](https://wikimediafoundation.org)
-#### Senior Software Engineer, Product Infrastructure (2020-2021)
+#### Senior Software Engineer, Product Infrastructure (7/2020-9/2021)

 * Led the development of a [push notifications infrastructure](https://www.mediawiki.org/wiki/Wikimedia_Product_Infrastructure_team/Push_Notifications_Infrastructure) for the Wikipedia apps.
+This included engaging with senior security, privacy, and performance engineers to validate the proposed system architecture as well as leading the hands-on implementation work.

-* Worked to improve Wikimedia’s product analytics infrastructure by building a set of [client libraries](https://wikitech.wikimedia.org/wiki/Event_Platform/Client) (JS, Java, PHP, & Swift) for analytics events.
+* Worked to improve Wikimedia’s product analytics ecosystem by building a set of [client libraries](https://wikitech.wikimedia.org/wiki/Event_Platform/Client) (JS, Java, PHP, & Swift) for analytics events.

 * Served on the [Technical Decision Forum](https://www.mediawiki.org/wiki/Technical_Decision_Forum), where I provided feedback on high-impact, cross-cutting, and hard-to-undo technical decisions.

-* Mentored colleagues on developing and deploying extensions for [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki), Wikimedia's open-source publishing platform, and on navigating Wikimedia’s [technical infrastructure](https://wikitech.wikimedia.org/wiki/Main_Page).
+* Mentored colleagues on developing and deploying extensions for [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki), Wikimedia's open-source publishing platform, and on working effectively in Wikimedia’s [technical infrastructure](https://wikitech.wikimedia.org/wiki/Main_Page).

-#### Software Engineer, Android App & Product Infrastructure (2015-2020)
+#### Software Engineer, Android App & Product Infrastructure (3/2015-7/2020)

 * Led the development of a MediaWiki [extension](https://www.mediawiki.org/wiki/Extension:MachineVision) to provide [computer-aided tagging](https://commons.wikimedia.org/wiki/Commons:Structured_data/Computer-aided_tagging) suggestions from Google Cloud Vision for images uploaded to Wikimedia Commons.